Tomoko King Cross-Cultural Strategist Bridging Japan and Canada

-Additionally, I am committed to giving back to the community - whether through professional associations like the Project Management Institute’s local chapter or the sports clubs our children have been part of.
-I take pride in contributing my time to meaningful initiatives, connecting with people, organizing and running events, and implementing new processes that drive positive change.
+I’m also committed to giving back.
+Whether volunteering with the Project Management Institute’s local chapter or helping run youth sports clubs, I take pride in contributing to meaningful initiatives, that connect people, improve processes, and drive positive change.

 Consider a community where women can engage meaningfully and feel supported by positive and encouraging relationships